Overview

 Revisor Wealth Management, LLC (“Revisor” or the “Advisor”) is a registered investment advisor located in the

 State of Ohio, which is organized as a Limited Liability Company (“LLC”) under the laws of Ohio.
-Revisor was
+Revisor (formerly

 B. Advisory Services Offered

-Revisor offers investment advisory services to individuals, high net worth individuals, and other financial
+Revisor offers investment advisory services to individuals, families, and businesses.
+Revisor also provides sub

 Investment Management Services